LIQiushui2427/liqiushui2427.github.io/index.md

 ### 02/06/2023

-YI Jian became a full-time intern at [DataLouder](https://datalouder.com).
+YI Jian became an intern at [DataLouder](https://datalouder.com).
 His project on researching trading strategies for Commodities and Futures, utilizing [CFTC](https://www.cftc.gov/MarketReports/CommitmentsofTraders/index.htm) data, is temporarily available [here](https://github.com/LIQiushui2427/CoT_Strategy) (subject to future access restrictions due to company policy).

+Sharing:
+He developed a Telegram bot for automated stock price alerts and backtesting support.
+The Telegram channel is [here](https://t.me/beta_datalouder).
+The bot is actively maintained (*until 03/11/2024*).
+Feel free to join and provide feedback if interested.

 ### 19/06/2023

 His first paper [DeepCI](/src/DeepCI.pdf) is accepted by [ICRBME](https://www.icrbme.org/).
 It's about using unsupervised learning to make a demand estimation in markets.
 The code is available [here](https://github.com/LIQiushui2427/DeepCI).

-### 30/07/2023

-He developed a Telegram bot for automated stock price alerts and backtesting support.
-The Telegram channel is [here](https://t.me/beta_datalouder).
-The bot is actively maintained (*until 03/11/2024*).
-Feel free to join and provide feedback if interested.

 ### 06/05/2024